OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 .. figure:: ../images/user-guide/Arch-CO-OpenMDAO.png
    :align: center

-First, we create the component instances and set up this itereation hierarchy.
+First, we create the component instances and set up this iteration hierarchy.
 Notice that there are 3 drivers, and we add each component to one of the three work flows.

 .. testcode:: CO_parts